Facebook is reportedly rating your trustworthiness

 Facebook is reportedly rating users' trustworthiness on a scale from zero to one.

-The social network developed the ratings system in an effort to fight fake news on its platform, said Tessa Lyons, the product manager in charge of fighting misinformation at Facebook, in an interview with the Washington Post published on Tuesday.
+The social network developed the ratings system in an effort to fight fake news on its platform, Tessa Lyons, the product manager in charge of fighting misinformation at Facebook, said in an interview published Tuesday in The Washington Post.

-Facebook relies on users flagging problematic content to the company, but Lyons told the Post that some users falsely report content as untrue just because they don't agree with it.
+Facebook relies on users flagging problematic content, but Lyons told the Post that some users falsely report content as untrue just because they don't agree with it.
 The tech giant now takes a user's rating into consideration when battling misinformation.

 A low trustworthiness score doesn't entirely determine a person's credibility, Lyons said, and users don't get a single unified score.
 Instead, the score is reportedly one measurement among thousands of new behavioral clues Facebook considers.